-Expenditure on charitable activities are costs incurred on the academy trust's educational operations.
-Including support costs and costs relating to the governance of the academy trust appointed to charitable activities.
+These are costs incurred on the Group's educational operations, including support costs and costs relating to the governance of the Group apportioned to charitable activities.

 All resources expended are inclusive of irrecoverable VAT.

 1.5 Basis of Consolidation

 The Statement of Financial Activities (SOFA) and Balance Sheet consolidate the financial statements of the academy trust and its subsidiary undertaking.
 The results of the subsidiary are consolidated on a line by line basis.